aframevr/aframe-school/content.md

 ---

-## Understand Entity-Component &mdash; Add a Light Source Sphere
+## Compose and Extend with Entity-Component &mdash; Add a Light Source Sphere

 > Use the entity-component pattern to add a sphere that also acts as a point
 > light source.
 Mix together the geometry, material, and light components to